 - Pulling (to draw an object toward oneself to move or

 - Pushing (to exert force upon an abject to move or change

 its direction):Up to three hours

 - Carrying (to hold objects while moving entire

 - Reaching or working above shoulder (to extend arms

-- Walking (to move entire body in erect
+- Walking (to move entire body in erect position):Up

-position):Three to six hours
+to three hours